panlab-bioinfo/TRFill/README.md

 pat_ends=(15471497 8737488 9300453 463125 5603233)
 ```

 The format of the config.txt file must follow the structure outlined above.
 The parameter `phasing` is a switch that determines whether the task will run the phasing step.
 If `phasing=1`, TRFill will enable the phasing step and the `mat_starts, mat_ends, pat_starts, pat_ends` must be provided; otherwise, it will not be executed.

+**All file paths in contig.txt must use absolute paths.**

 The parameter `align_paf` is result of current HiFi reads mapping to `reference_fa` produced by **[winnowmap](https://github.com/marbl/Winnowmap.git)** (you can click this link to learn about winnowmap).
 You can use the following command to obtain the `align_paf`: